 Employability and progression opportunities

-The three-year programme of study prepares graduates to pursue higher education in Islamic studies and related areas of the humanities and social sciences, or to seek careers in specific fields or in areas which aim to address issues faced by contemporary Muslim societies.
-These may include careers in: religious education or the management of religious education programmes of the Ismaili Tariqah and Religious Education Boards.
+Three-year programme of study prepares graduates to pursue higher education in Islamic studies and related areas of the humanities and social sciences, or to seek careers in specific fields or in areas which aim to address issues faced by contemporary Muslim societies.
+These may include careers in religious education or the management of religious education programmes of the Ismaili Tariqah and Religious Education Boards.
 Opportunities may also be available to GPISH graduates in the IIS and in Aga Khan Development Network agencies or other non-governmental organisations focusing on education, strengthening civil society, cultural preservation, poverty alleviation or sustainable development.
 Previous GPISH graduates have also found careers in the media which represent Muslims and Islam to a wider audience or as artists or writers who, through their work, represent individual perspectives towards their received Muslim heritage.

 Leadership Workshop and Careers Seminars